allencs1/GCP-projects/README.md

 ## Project 02 - App Engine Deployment

+### Project Goal
+Deploy a Python web application using Google App Engine and make it accessible through a public URL.

 ### What I Did
 - Deployed a Python app using Google App Engine
 - Created app files using Cloud Shell